 Diffusion Models in TTS

-- Vocoder: Converts acoustic features into waveform audio.
+- Vocoder: Converts acoustic features into waveform audio

 Acoustic Models

-Fine-Grained Control: Models like EmoDiff allow for fine-grained control over emotional expression in generated speech.
+- Fine-Grained Control: EmoDiff allows precise control over emotional expression in generated speech

 Vocoders